joacoox/joacoox/README.md

 - 👋 Hi, I’m @joacoox
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programmation on the utn
+- 🌱I'm learning to program on the UTN
 - 📫 How to reach me tw https://twitter.com/Joaconazi

 <!---